 All the speaker removal and replacement details can be found in your MasterSheet, but we do want to point out a few things you'll need to know beforehand.

-You will need to cut away this outer rim before installing a new speaker (Crutchfield Research Photo)
+You'll need to cut away this outer rim before installing a new speaker (Crutchfield Research Photo)

 First off, there are no mounting brackets for the tweeters, so you'll either need to fabricate your own or use our universal backstraps to secure them in place.
 There's also no wiring harness adapter, so you'll need to use Posi-Products speaker connectors to connect the tweeters to the factory wiring.

 Each woofer is secured by an 8mm screw, which is easy enough to remove.
 The other thing you'll need to remove is the plastic ring around grille on back of door panel.
-This ring has to go so that you can create room for your new speaker, so use a utility knife to cut it away.
+This ring has to go so that you can create room for your new speaker, so use a utility knife to (carefully) cut it away.

 Once the speakers are installed, test them to make sure they're working correctly.
 Check the locks and windows, too, and if all's well, start putting the door back together by reversing the removal steps.

 Tools needed: Panel tool, Phillips screwdriver, small flat blade screwdriver, 8mm socket, ratchet and extension

 A trunk-side view of the rear deck speakers and a subwoofer (Crutchfield Research Photo)

 Removing your Accord coupe's rear deck speakers